 Engage your core to prevent your lower back from sagging to the floor.
 An easy way to stop this is to imagine that a knife is pointing up from the floor with your belly hovering just above your tip.
 Allow your knees to bend slightly as you also tighten your glutes.

-Hold for 15-20 seconds, rest for 1 minute and then go again.
-Complete 5 rounds and try to build up the time you can hold the position for.
+Hold for 15-20 seconds, rest for 1 minute, and then go again.
+Complete 5 rounds and try to build up the time you can hold the position.

 How do I do it?